Bank shares lead advances amid gains in 10-year Treasury note

-DBS Chief Investment Officer Lim Say Boon discusses how to cut through Trump's "twitter storm"
+DBS Chief Investment Officer Lim Say Boon discusses how global equities will fare outside the US

 A weekly snapshot of the Chinese property market – from sales volume to inventory levels – in the Tier-I to -III cities; as well as an overview of the share performance of sector players.